 Mastery for us is Mastery: Echo of Light, leaving HoTs on the targets from our direct heals.
 Now that absorbs have been greatly toned down in size, along with damage patterns becoming more consistent and less bursty, Mastery has become exceptionally powerful, more than earning the top spot.

 Critical Strike provides a chance to double the healing done of your spells, this synergizes quite well with Mastery and the bigger focus on direct healing playstyle of Legion in that Critical direct heals also increase the size of the Echo of Light heal that follows them.
 While it is random, which is a big drawback for many healers, it is rare to find many of your heals relying on a critical strike at a specific moment to save a player from death, often proper preparation is the key to saving lives.
+Extremely close in value to Mastery.

 Haste decreases the cast time of your spells and also adds ticks during the healing over time of Renew.
 While Haste breakpoints still exist for Renew, they are irrelevant today because when you are in between these breakpoints the HoT receives partial ticks that are added onto the regular tick.
-Haste also reduces the Global Cooldown (GCD) and the cooldowns of certain spells like Holy Word: Sanctify and others that have a green text when you mouseover their tooltips in game.
+Haste also reduces the Global Cooldown (GCD) and the cooldowns of certain spells like Prayer of Mending and others that have a green text when you mouseover their tooltips in game.
 Renew is being used far less than in Warlords of Draenor, somewhat devaluing Haste and with mana being less plentiful that means that stacking Haste, will only seek to run you out of mana faster.
 Haste will gain more value if mana becomes more plentiful from raid trinkets that you receive.

 Versatility is a linear gain in outgoing healing & damage, as well as reduction of damage taken.
 With this increase to damage done, and decrease to damage received, comes the price of worse scaling than any other secondary stats for Holy Priest.